 Top 5 traditional (and all-important) brand deliverables:

 - Name & Logo.
 These are the basic deliverables you begin with when establishing your brand identity.
 When you choose a name for your company, you should mix creativity with clarity.
 Your name must speak for itself but be bold and catchy.
-As for the logo, this is the element that your customers will be most exposed to.
+As for the logo design, this is the element that your customers will be most exposed to.
 So, make it momentous and descriptive, and don’t forget to align it with the rest of your branding attributes.
+Think about using a logo generator to make your choice as effective as possible.

 - Mood board.
 Here goes the combination of all your visual elements: your color palette, typography, images, etc. A few things to consider are your style (classy/ vintage/ minimalist), the type (lettermarks/ wordmarks / pictorial / abstract), and colors (light/ dark/ neutral).